Every Medicare Advantage plan has a Summary of Benefits (SB). It answers the question, “Is this plan for me?”

 Coinsurance is a percentage of what the medical service or procedure costs.
 Example: There’s a 20% charge for durable medical equipment and a 50% charge for a dental procedure.

 Your provider administers Part B medications.
 This could be in a doctor’s office, a dialysis center, or an outpatient surgery center.
-An example of a Part B drug is a cortisone injection into your knee or shoulder.
-Part B medication cost is typically a coinsurance amount.
+An example of a Part B drug is a cortisone injection for your knee or shoulder.
+Part B medication cost is typically a coinsurance percentage.

 You pick up Part D (prescription) medications at the pharmacy.
 Medications are placed on levels or tiers.
 Medicare Advantage plans have five or six tiers.
 The least expensive medications (called ‘generics’) are on tiers 1 and 2.
 Brand name medications (and some generics) are on tiers 3 and 4.
 Speciality medications are on tier 5.
 Tier 6 is typically reserved for medications that treat high blood pressure, diabeties and cholesterol.

-Your plan’s medications are listed in a formulary and will tell you what tiers they fall on.
-If they are not listed in the formulary, you will pay full price.
-You can find your medications on the insurance company’s website or get a hard copy by contacting the insurance company.
+Your plan’s medications are listed in a formulary, also known as a drug list.
+If your medications are not found on your plan’s formulary, you will pay full price.
+Before enrolling in a plan, make sure your drugs are covered.
+You can acccess your plan’s formulary online (the insurance company’s website) and you can get a hard copy by contacting the insurance company directly.

 Durable Medical Equipment (DME) helps you complete daily activities of living.
 It includes such items as walkers, wheelchairs, and oxygen tanks.
 ‘Durable’ means the equipment is able to withstand repeated use.
 But there are exceptions.
 Catheters, which are typically used once, are also considered DME.
 Your cost is typically 20% but may be less for some DME.
 Check with your plan.